zalerner/speedtracker/README.md

     1. Github username (zalerner)
     1. Github repository (speedtracker)
     1. Github branch (master)
-    1. Profile ID - The name of the html file in the \_profiles directory that you wish to test (e.g. caruso)
+    1. Profile ID - The name of the html file in the \_profiles directory that you wish to test (i.e. default, caruso, era, etc.)
     1. Encryption key - Available on 1Pass
 1. Click "RUN TEST"
 1. Wait for confirmation in the gray box to the right of the credentials
-1. Check the site to see your results
+1. Check the [site](http://speed.barrelny.com/) to see your results

 ---

 ## Monitor New Pages

+In order to monitor a new page you'll need to clone and edit one of the existing html files in the \_profiles directory.
+Each profile represents one page of a site being monitored.
+These html files allow you to configure the following for the page being measured:

+1. Human friendly profile name
+1. Automated testing interval
+1. WebPageTest test settings
+1. URL being tested
+1. Metrics tracked
+1. Budgets for each metric
+1. Alerts triggered when budgets are exceeded

+Additional information on setting the connectivity and location parameters for WPT can be found [here](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis#TOC-Specifying-connectivity).

 ---

 ## Develop Locally